HuyPham103code/realtime_data_streamming/README.md

 - Basic knowledge of Python programming.
 - Familiarity with data streaming concepts.
 - Understanding of cloud-based infrastructure (optional).
+- Other libraries and tools as specified in the `requirements.txt` file.

 ###  1.4 <a name='Dependencies'></a>Dependencies
 The project relies on the following dependencies: